What is your IQ, and is it important?

 Don't be put off by the expenses of getting a qualification.
 The essential part is to keep your brain active.

 If you cannot take up a high-level course (for either technical or monetary reasons), try a certificate or short course.
-It's a very good place to start.

 Even a short course will expose you to the educational system and provide you with information to keep your "gray-matter" active.